awsdocs/amazon-workdocs-administration-guide/doc_source/what_is.md

 ## Accessing Amazon WorkDocs<a name="accessing"></a>

 Administrators use the [Amazon WorkDocs console](https://console.aws.amazon.com/zocalo/) to create and deactivate Amazon WorkDocs sites\.
 With the admin control panel, they can manage users, storage, and security settings\.
-For more information, see [Managing Sites](manage-sites.md), [Inviting and Managing Amazon WorkDocs Users](users.md), and [Managing Security Settings](security-settings.md)\.
+For more information, see [Managing Site Settings](manage-sites.md) and [Inviting and Managing Amazon WorkDocs Users](users.md)\.

 Non\-administrative users use the client applications to access their files\.
 They never use the Amazon WorkDocs console or the administration dashboard\.
 Amazon WorkDocs offers several different client applications and utilities:
 + A web application used for document management and reviewing\.